USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: CCTM

 CMAQ boundary condition data are of the BNDARY3 file type.
 Produced by the boundary condition processor, BCON, CCTM reads these data and correlates them with the interior data using a pointer system.
 This pointer system designates the beginning location of the data in memory that start a new side of the domain (i.e., south, east, north, or west).
-Consult IOAPI User Guide for a pictorial description.
+Consult I/O API User Guide for a pictorial description.

 Each species being modeled should be in the BNDY_CONC_1 file.
 If some modeled species are not contained in this file, the boundary condition for these species will default to the value 1 × 10e<sup>-30</sup>.
 The perimeter of the CMAQ domain is NTHIK cell wide (typically NTHIK = 1), where the number of boundary cells = NTHIK\*(2\*NCOLS + 2\*NROWS +4\*NTHIK).